 Ever ran a survey?
 Then you know the value of a survey form, it questions and methods of answers.
-Google Forms makes surveys a lot easier.
+Google Forms makes studies a lot easier.
 But it can go way beyond survey forms.
 Google Forms can also create a questionnaire.
 Some people use it to collect email addresses, registrations, and invites.
-The interesting feature is that you gather all the data you get into a spreadsheet and work on it with Google Sheet.
+The exciting feature is that you gather all the data you get into a spreadsheet and work on it with Google Sheet.

 Benefits of Google Forms